Polish historical regions: Historical regions of former Polish states, currently entirely outside current Polish borders

 Outside Poland are several historic regions which were once part of medieval Poland, the Polish–Lithuanian Commonwealth or the Second Polish Republic.
 While these regions are important for Polish history, calling them Polish is in some cases controversial, as most of them, with the exceptions of Vilnius Region (Wileńszczyzna) in Dzūkija, or Black Ruthenia, were either never or centuries ago predominantly populated by ethnic Poles and now lie beyond the borders of Poland.

+Historical regions included within Poland under the Piast dynasty

 Regions either partially or entirely first included within Poland under the Piast dynasty (10th century–1370) are: